yewstack/yew/README.md

 ```

 You can use as many agents as you want.
 For example you could separate all interactions
-with a server to a separate thread (a real OS thread, because Web Workers map to native threads).
+with a server to a separate thread (a real OS thread because Web Workers map to the native threads).

 > **REMEMBER!** Not every API is available for every environment.
-For example you cannot use
+For example you can't use
 `StorageService` from a separate thread.
-That means it won't work with `Public` agents,
+It won't work with `Public` agents,
 only with `Job` and `Context` ones.

 ### Components

 Yew supports components!
-You can create a new one by implementing a `Component` trait
+You could create a new one by implementing a `Component` trait
 and including it directly into the `html!` template:

 ```rust